sagemath/conway-polynomials/README.rst

 interface.
 The package consists of a single module containing a single function that returns a dict of dicts, ``conway_polynomials.database()``.
 The dictionary's format is ``{p => {n => coefficients}}``, where ``p`` represents your prime and ``n`` your degree.
-The list of coefficients is returned in ascending order; that is, the first coefficient (at index zero) is for the constant (degree zero) term.
+The tuple of coefficients is returned in ascending order; that is, the first coefficient (at index zero) is for the constant (degree zero) term.